embulk/embulk/docs/eeps/draft-eep-purpose-and-guidelines.md

 EEP Audience
 ============

-The typical primary audience for EEPs are the core developers of Embulk, and the core team, as well as developers of Embulk plugins, and related librarires.
+The typical primary audience for EEPs are developers of the Embulk core, as well as developers of Embulk plugins, and related libraries.

 However, other parts of the Embulk community may also choose to use the process (particularly for Informational EEPs) to document expected SPI conventions and to manage complex design coordination problems that require collaboration across multiple projects.